smurfpandey/jPulse/README.md

 ### About author:

-Author of this plugin is Davis Miculis, email for spam - mindzhulis@gmail.com.
+Author of this plugin is Davis Miculis, follow on Twitter - [@DavisMiculis](https://twitter.com/DavisMiculis)

 Leave me some feedback and show me some of your content where have you used my plugin. :)